librato/librato-java/README.md

     batch.addGaugeMeasurement("east-orchard", 60, "apples", 100)
     batch.addGaugeMeasurement("west-orchard", 60, "apples", 200)

+You can also use builder classes as of version `1.0.5`:

+    batch.addMeasurement(SingleValueGaugeMeasurement.builder("apples", 100)
+        .setSource("east-orchard")
+        .setMetricAttribute("aggregate", true)
+        .build())

+Note that `setMetricAttribute` is a new capability of measurements in the `1.0.5` release.
+With this you can (as illustrated in the above example) set a metric to use Service Side Aggregation.
+There are other supported attributes, described [in the API documentation](http://dev.librato.com/v1/metric-attributes).
+Note that these attributes are only applied when a measurement causes a metric to be created.
+After a metric has been created its attributes may be altered through the [metrics PUT API method](http://dev.librato.com/v1/put/metrics).

 Now, it's time to submit to Librato.
 One must specify an epoch that will be applied to all of the measurements as well as a source that will be applied to measurements that did not have a source specified when adding to